doma-engineering/elixir-exploration/README.md

 ## Rules of Elixir in Doma

  - The code SHOULD be [deeply functional](https://github.com/witchcrafters/witchcraft).
- - Library functions MUST be defined using [quark's defpartial](https://github.com/witchcrafters/quark#partial).
+ - Library functions SHOULD be defined using [quark's defpartial](https://github.com/witchcrafters/quark#partial).
  - Binary data MUST be tagged, perhaps using witchcraft's [`defdata binary()`](https://github.com/witchcrafters/algae#single-field-shorthand).
  - Typespecs MUST be written as tightly as possible.
  - Computations SHOULD be declared and executed independently (monad / runner pattern).